$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: -Dolbeault cohomology at isolated singularities

-then we obtain as in Theorem \ref{thm:harmonic} the duality:
+then we obtain as in Theorem \ref{thm:duality} the duality:

-where the isomorphism is given by application of the $\o{*}$-operator. \eqref{eq:sw} extends to an isomorphism of the associated cohomology classes if one of these classes is finite-dimensional.
+where the isomorphism is given by application of the $\o{*}$-operator. \eqref{eq:sw} extends to an isomorphism of the associated cohomology groups if one of these groups is finite-dimensional.
 So, we can include a dual statement in all the following results.

-Let us now review what is known about the different kinds of $L^2$-Dolbeault cohomology groups.
-We have seen in the present paper (by the proof of \cite{PS1}):